devleaks/xpfdr/README.md

   - pitch
   - roll

-`fdr_optional` data is saved after these mandatory values.
+`fdr_optional` data is saved after these mandatory values as additional columns, one column per additional dataref.

 ## Installation